 Please contact one of the Parish priests when someone requests the Sacrament of Anointing of the Sick or is seriously ill.
 Please inform the Parish Rectory when a parishioner is hospitalized or unable to come to Mass.
 Our caregivers are able to visit the homebound and bring Communion to them.
 Please contact Joan Skalak at (330) 688-6412 x272 or [email protected] to make these arrangements.

-PLEASE NOTE: Children ages 7 or older who are not baptized, or who were baptized in another faith tradition, will participate in a separate program – RCIA for Children.
-Contact Diane Hurtuk, Director of Religious Education at email@example.com or (330) 688-6412, x273 for more details on RCIA.
+PLEASE NOTE: Children ages 7 or older who are not baptized, or who were baptized in another faith tradition and have not made a Profession of Faith with a priest, will participate in a separate program – RCIA for Children.
+Contact Diane Hurtuk, Director of Religious Education at [email protected] or (330) 688-6412, x273 for more details on RCIA.
 Do not register for the program described below.

 First Reconciliation/First Communion preparation takes place in first and second grades.
 Children who attend public school must register for PSR where they receive classroom instruction.
 Children who attend Holy Family School receive classroom instruction in their religion classes.

 In addition to classroom instruction, children in second grade attend two Saturday retreats.
-Parents of second graders attend two retreats and assist their child with home study books.
+Parents of second graders attend two retreats and view videos at home about each sacrament.
+In addition, parents assist their child with activity sheets sent home through day school and PSR.

 Registration is required for all second grade students, both PSR and HFS.
 If your child is in second grade, please complete the online registration or print & complete the registration form, the Emergency Health Form, and the Parental Consent Form found by clicking the "Additional Information" link below.
 A copy of your child's baptismal form is also required if s/he was not baptized at Holy Family.